-Got grey ropes of bulging veins marring your calves?
+Do you have grey ropes of bulging veins marring your calves?
 Roadmaps of spidery red and purple lines zigzagging around your upper legs?
-No need to suffer embarrassment or cover up in long pants and maxi dresses.
-As summer draws to a close in California, don’t let unsightly enlarged varicose veins or their smaller cousins spider veins keep you from enjoying comfortable early fall dresses and skirts.
+No need to feel self-conscious or cover up in long pants and maxi dresses.
+As summer draws to a close in California, don’t let enlarged varicose veins or their smaller cousins, spider veins keep you from enjoying comfortable early fall dresses and skirts.

 Varicose Vein and Spider Vein Risk Factors

-We mention skirts and dresses because the fact is that being a woman makes you more likely to develop both varicose veins and spider veins.
+We mention skirts and dresses because women are more likely to develop both varicose veins and spider veins.
 Hormonal fluctuations triggered by pregnancy, menopause and/or birth control pills can contribute to damaged veins that are visible through the skin.
-But for all segments of the population of any gender, several key factors increase your risk:
+But, for all segments of the population of any gender, several key factors increase your risk:

 Standing/Sitting: Both standing and sitting for many hours takes some of the blame.

 Heredity: Varicose veins and spider veins tend to run in the family.